-And while it may produce euphoria in the moment, drinking alcohol worsens symptoms of depression in the long run.
-When combined with alcohol's ability to lower inhibitions, this may lead to an increased risk for suicide.
+And while it may produce euphoria in the moment, alcohol makes depression worse in the long run.
+It can also lower inhibitions, which may lead to an increased risk for suicide.

-According to a national survey, 16.9% of the 20.3 million people who suffered depression also reported substance use disorder (SUD).1 Of those that reported SUD 17.1% said alcohol was their drug of choice.1
+According to a national survey, 16.9% of the 20.3 million people who suffered depression also reported substance use disorder (SUD).1 The bulk of those said alcohol was their drug of choice.1

 People who mix alcohol with antidepressants may therefore be at greater risk of alcohol use disorder.